Common Name(s): Blue gum, Southern blue gum

 Color/Appearance: Heartwood is a light yellowish brown.
 Narrow sapwood is a pale gray/white.
 Boards with mottled figure are sometimes seen, as well as solid burl sections and veneer.

-Grain/Texture: Grain is interlocked, with a uniform medium to coarse texture.
+Grain/Texture: Grain tends to be interlocked, with a uniform medium to coarse texture.
 Low natural luster.

 Rot Resistance: Rated as moderately durable, though susceptible to insect attack.